Storefronts

 The whole region is a "sportsman's paradise" with activities in Luxembourg, Belgium, Holland and France, all of them less than two hours from your doorstep.
 Outdoor Recreation at Spangdahlem offers rock climbing and rappelling, sea kayaking, downhill and cross country skiing, deep sea fishing, scuba diving, snowshoeing, mountain and trail bicycling, river rafting, river canoeing, weekend camping and hiking.
 It also offers equipment rental for a large variety of camping and sporting activities.

 The Skelton Memorial Fitness Center is very large and serves the Eifel community from two locations, one at Bitburg and one at Spangdahlem.
 It has a gym, nautilus equipment, free weights, racquetball courts, lifecycles, Stairmasters, rowing machines, saunas, a jacuzzi, aerobics, intramural sports programs and recreation leagues.
-The base also has outdoor tennis courts, a nature trail, and a track available at the Bitburg Annex.
+The base also has outdoor tennis courts, a nature trail and a track.

 Music & Video Xpress